Illustration pricing doesn’t have to be a mystery.

 - The value of your creative solution to your client’s problem

 As an example, I’m going to illustrate a the pricing model of a fictitious illustrator and designer.

-Let’s say her name is Stefania.
+Let’s say her name is Monica.

-She’s worked for a small advertising agency as a graphic designer for the past four years but she’s now ready to go out on her own as an illustrator.
+She’s worked for Disney for the past four years but she’s now ready to go out on her own.
 She’s creative by nature so she struggles with the business stuff.